A stochastic model for cell adhesion to the vascular wall: Continuous limiting models and characterization of the dynamics

+When we assume that the cell velocity exerts no feedback on the bonds dissociation, the solution of \eqref{SDE_discret} reduces to a CIR process, see \cite{GoingJaeschke1999,StephenShreve,ikeda}:

+with $c>0$, $a>0$ and $r-d \in \R$.
+It is known that such processes arise from the diffusion limit of discrete branching processes with immigration \citep{athreya1972branching}, and show a dichotomy behaviour.
+Depending on the parameters, the density is almost surely either close to $0$ or large, leading to the almost sure cell arrest in our model.
+Simulations of this process are displayed in Figure \ref{fig:CIR}.
+Some general properties of the CIR process are displayed in Appendix \ref{annex:CIR}.
+In particular, its stationary probability density is represented in Figure \ref{fig:CIR} and shows the transition between both behaviours.

-\paragraph{Time to reach $n^*$:} For the CIR process, it is possible to explicit the Laplace transform of the first hitting time of any value, starting at a given point \cite{GoingJaeschke1999,leblanc1998path}.
-It is not possible to proceed to its inversion analytically.
-Numerical inversions procedures exist, and some of them are compared in \cite{leblanc1998path}.
-They do not always provide satisfactory results: the integral of the output may not be equal to one, and negative values may appear.
+\paragraph{Time to reach $u$:} It is also possible to obtain information on the time needed to reach a given value.
+More precisely, one can use the Laplace transform of the first hitting time of any value, starting at a given point \citep{GoingJaeschke1999,leblanc1998path}.
+However, it is not possible to proceed to its inversion analytically.
+While numerical inversions procedures exist (some of them are compared by \cite{leblanc1998path}), they do not always provide satisfactory results: the integral of the output may not be equal to one, and negative values may appear.
 The procedure proposed by \cite{abate1992fourier} seems satisfactory in this viewpoint.
-However in \cite{linetsky04}, a spectral expansion of the probability density is used, and we will follow this method.

-We start by giving an outline of the ideas leading to the expressions of the Laplace transform of first hitting times of CIR processes.
-For more details we refer to \cite{GoingJaeschke1999}.
+In this paper, we follow the work of \cite{linetsky04,linetskyb} to numerically compute the first hitting time density using an eigenfunction decomposition, an approach used for diffusions in the litterature \citep{Davydov,ItoMacKean,MacKean}.
+For the CIR process, it is established in \cite{linetskya,linetskyb} that the same type of decomposition holds.
+We now recall the result of \cite{linetsky04} that provides a series expansion for the density $f_{T_{x\rightarrow y}}$ of the first hitting time of $y$ starting from $x$.